 W. James Popham (2009) summed up the nature of teaching in the 21st century.
 He stated, "once we strip away its external complexities, teaching boils down to teachers' deciding what they want their students to learn, planning how to promote that learning, implementing those plans, and then determining if the plans worked" (Preface section, para.
 7).
 So where does one begin?

 Resources on the current page will assist you with your knowledge of students and instructional practices.
 CT4ME's section on Professional Development includes a variety of resources to assist you with becoming more knowledgeable about the mathematics content you teach and how to enhance your teaching skills.
 Our section on Standardized Test Preparation provides solid advice and resources.
 Technology Integration will assist you with strategies for incorporating technology into your instruction, including designing your classroom web site, and incorporating multimedia into math projects.
-You can learn more about scientifically based research and action research at our Research Corner.
+You can learn more about scientifically based research and action research at our Research in Education Corner.